puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 ## Command Line Usage

-This module ships a puppet face `puppet bulk install`, it can be used with any system that supports ssh to allow for the mass installation of agent nodes using the simplified installer bundled with Puppet Enterprise.
+This module ships a Puppet face `puppet bulk install`, it can be used with any system that supports ssh to allow for the mass installation of agent nodes using the simplified installer bundled with Puppet Enterprise.